-For example, in February 2017 we contributed to our RRSPs.
-Although we made the contribution in 2017, we will claim it on our 2016 tax return which we just completed.
+In February 2017 I contributed a small amount of money to my RRSP.
+Although I made the contribution in 2017, I will claim it on our 2016 tax return which we just completed.
 This means sometime in the coming weeks I will get a refund from the CRA.

-My interest free "loan" to the GoC only lasted around a month and then I got my money back and put it straight to work again by contributing to our investments.
+My interest free "loan" to the Canadian government only lasted around a month and then I got my money back and put it straight to work again by contributing to our investments.

 The Interest Free Loan

-If you get a tax refund in April, it means you are essentially giving the GoC an interest free loan.
+If you get a tax refund in April, it means you are essentially giving the government an interest free loan.
 It isn't a real refund.
 You simply paid too much all year and finally getting it back.
-This occurs because we normally pay taxes all year but only get a refund once a year in April or May when we complete our tax return.
+This occurs because we normally pay taxes all year long, but only get a refund in April or May when we complete our actual tax return.

 This loan can get quite sizeable if we make RRSP contributions, have substantial child care expenses, or make large charitable contributions.

 Let's say I make a $5,000 RRSP contribution today.
-My tax refund on that is $1,525.
+My tax savings on that is $1,525.
 If I don't claim my refund until next March when I do my taxes, I'm losing out on returns that money could have generated during the year.
 At 8%, that's $122.
-Better in my pocket than Trudeau's.
+Better in my pocket than the government's!

 We personally make our RRSP contributions in February of each year because of my current money management style.
 But in years past I used a neat little trick to reduce my taxes right away and put the money to work for me quickly.